jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

 1\.
 Add the `s3` section to the spec in `kustomize/s3/postgres.yaml` as discussed in the [Using S3 Credentials](#using-s3-credentials) section above.
-In addition to that, add the required `eks.amazonaws.com/role-arn` annotation to the PostgresCluster spec using the IAM `ARN` that you noted above.
+In addition to that, add the required `eks.amazonaws.com/role-arn` annotation to the ivorycluster spec using the IAM `ARN` that you noted above.

-For instance, given an IAM role with the ARN `arn:aws:iam::123456768901:role/allow_bucket_access`, you would add the following to the PostgresCluster spec:
+For instance, given an IAM role with the ARN `arn:aws:iam::123456768901:role/allow_bucket_access`, you would add the following to the ivorycluster spec:

 ```
 spec: